rcsb/py-rcsb_app_file/README.md

 # Deployment

-For production, use a Docker container with a Redis database.
+For production, we presume that the file system is a mounted NFS file system.

+A Docker container should be used.

+To enable scale-up to multiple containers, the file system and database should be installed outside the container.

+Set paths in config.yml so that all containers coordinate through the same paths.

+Note that Docker requires parameters to bind the paths.

-Redis with Docker requires Redis in a Docker container.
+If Redis is used, it runs best when Redis is also in a (separate) Docker container.

+Some sites could use multiple deposition servers, a situation comparable to multiple containers.

-Production with multiple servers will require all servers to coordinate through a single remote Redis server.
+As with containers, multiple servers will require all servers to coordinate through a single remote file system and database.

-Since one server could host Redis while others don't, the docker instances could be run differently, or the config files set differently, on each server.

-Multiple servers must connect to a single mounted file system for deposition.

-For multiple containers, paths in config.yml must point to external mounted paths, and docker requires parameters to bind the paths.

 # Deployment on local server without docker